Olive Willis: Early life

-Willis was born in 1877 at 65 Thistle Grove, Kensington, London, a daughter of John Armine Willis (1839–1916), a school inspector who later became Chief Inspector of Schools for the west of England, and of Janet Willis, who was a daughter of James Coutts Crawford.
+Willis was born on 26 October 1877, at 65 Thistle Grove, Kensington, London, a daughter of John Armine Willis (1839–1916), a school inspector who later became Chief Inspector of Schools for the west of England, and of Janet Willis, who was a daughter of James Coutts Crawford.
 There were five children in the family, four daughters and a son, and Willis was the second girl.
 John Armine Willis had been educated at the University of Cambridge, where he was an officer of the Cambridge University Rifle Volunteers, and he liked to take his children on climbing holidays in Switzerland.
 Willis later remembered that they had "suffered from a surfeit of beautiful things on an empty stomach".

 Olive Willis was a rebellious child.
 In 1891, she was sent as a boarder to the new Wimbledon House in Brighton, which while she was there became Roedean School, and was there for four years.
-From 1898 to 1901, she was at Somerville College, Oxford, where she read History, gaining a third class in her Finals.
+From 1898 to 1901, she was at Somerville College, Oxford, where she read History, gaining a third class in her finals.

 Religion

-Although baptized in the Church of England, the Willises attended a Theistic church founded by the Charles Voysey in Swallow Street, near Piccadilly.
+Although baptised in the Church of England, the Willises attended a Theistic church founded by the Charles Voysey in Swallow Street, near Piccadilly.
 At Roedean, Willis objected to the lack of religious teaching, was attracted to Anglo-Catholicism, and at the age of seventeen was confirmed at the High Anglican St Cuthbert's, Earls Court, remaining a lifelong Anglican.

 Career

 After Oxford, Willis taught history for one year at Queen Anne's School, Caversham, then in 1902 returned to her own old school, Roedean, where she remained for two years.
 After that, she became a supply teacher, teaching in a wide range of schools, including the Haberdashers' Aske's School for Girls, which was then in Acton, and a school in Chesterfield.

 In 1907, with her friend Alice Carver as a non-teaching partner, Willis founded a new girls' boarding school called Downe House.
 They raised £1,500 to rent and equip Down House in the village of Downe, near Orpington, Kent, a house which had previously been the home of Charles Darwin.
 The school began with one girl and five mistresses.
 Its aim was to achieve educational excellence in a framework which was relaxed but structured.
-Three more girls were added to the school by the Spring of 1908, and by 1910 there were thirty-six girls, of whom all but four were boarders.
+Three more girls were added to the school by the spring of 1908, and by 1910 there were thirty-six girls, of whom all but four were boarders.
 Willis herself taught English, Latin, Scripture, and history, while Carver was matron and kept house.
 Carver withdrew from their partnership in 1912, and Willis ran the school alone until 1919, when she took on a new partner called Lilian Heather, who had been at the school since 1907 as a part-time teacher of Science and Mathematics.